hnglng/identity/README.md

 identity-web
 ============

-This is an identity web application.
+This is an identity web application for identifying user and its roles, getting access permissions for application resources and managing users by organization.